Communication Complexity of Exact Sampling under R\'enyi Information: Upper Bounds using the Poisson Functional Representation

 \section{Upper Bounds using the Poisson Functional Representation}

-Theorem~\ref{thm:lowerbound} tells us that the minimum Campbell cost of any sampling algorithm grows approximately as $D_{\frac{1}{\alpha}}(P||Q)$.
+Theorem~\ref{thm:lowerbound} tells us that the minimum Campbell cost of any sampling algorithm grows at least as $D_{\frac{1}{\alpha}}(P||Q)$.
 The natural question is whether any one-shot sampling algorithms exist that achieve this lower bound.
 Suppose that we could bound $L(t) \leq D_{\frac{1}{\alpha}}(P||Q) + C$ for some constant $C$ and all distributions $P, Q$.
 Then, taking $\alpha \to 1$ (equivalently $t \to 0$) would yield $\mathbb{E}[l(\mathcal{C}(K))] \leq D(P||Q) + C$, a bound shown to be invalid by an explicit counter-example~\cite{sfrl}.
-Therefore, it is reasonable to conjecture that a tight and general upper bound, valid for all $P$ and $Q$, does not exist for the Campbell cost, either.
-Instead, we have the following upper bound on $L(t)$ using the Poisson functional representation. \begin{theorem} Let $P,Q$ be probability distributions on a Polish space $\mathcal{U}$ with $P \ll Q$ and let $K$ be the output of the Poisson functional representation.
+Therefore, it is reasonable to conjecture that a tight upper bound in the form $L(t) \leq D_{\frac{1}{\alpha}}(P||Q) + c$, which is valid for all $P$ and $Q$, does not exist for the Campbell cost, either.
+Instead, we have the following upper bound on $L(t)$ using the Poisson functional representation. \begin{theorem} Let $K$ be the output of the Poisson functional representation given proposal distribution $Q$ and target distribution $P$.
 Then, for any $0 < \alpha < 1$ and $\epsilon > 0$, there exists a uniquely decodable encoding of $K$ such that

 with $t = \frac{1-\alpha}{\alpha}$ and $c_1(\alpha, \epsilon)$ a constant term defined as